 VPN – Virtual Private Network

 A VPN is usually used to externally access networks, for example when accessing work-related documents from a server when working from home.
 The tool basically connects to a server and sends the entire traffic through it.
-Because of this, all your traffic is channeled trough a server.
-When browsing the internet (or any other network / content), only the IP of the VPN is visible.
+Because of this, all your traffic is channeled through a server.
+When browsing the internet (or any other network/content), only the IP of the VPN is visible.

 Browser Plugins & Extensions